Ngô Quyền: Defeating the Southern Han

-In 938, the Southern Han emperor Liu Yan dispatched an naval fleet to subdue Jinghai.
+In 938, the Southern Han emperor Liu Yan dispatched a naval fleet to subdue Jinghai.
 Ngô Quyền calculated that the Southern Han would sail down the Bạch Đằng River to unload their troops right in the middle of Giao Châu to do the most damage.
 To prevent this incursion, Ngô Quyền strategized and ordered the waters of Bạch Đằng embedded with thousands of large wooden pikes hidden just beneath the rising tide water.
 He used boats with shallow drafts to instigate and lure the Southern Han toward the traps after the tide had risen.
 When the hundreds of Southern Han ships were punctured and caught against the deadly traps, Ngô Quyền led his forces in the attack.
 Hundreds of trapped ships were burned and sabotaged and thousands of Southern Han soldiers were killed, while some managed to retreat and were chased out relentlessly by the forces of An Nam.
 In the thick of battle, most of the Southern Han army, including the Admiral Liu Hongcao (the prince of the Southern Han Emperor), were killed.
+Similar tactics were later repeated by Lê Hoàn in 981 and Trần Hưng Đạo against the Mongols in 1288.

 King of Annam (Tĩnh Hải Quân)

 After overthrowing the Chinese government in Vietnam and proclaimed as king, Ngô Quyền transferred the capital to Cổ Loa citadel, the capital of Âu Lạc, the ancient Yue kingdom, thus affirming the continuity of the traditions of the Lạc Việt people.
 He strengthened old rituals, and also provided feathered accessories, yellow banners, brass gongs, and deerskin drums for all the ancient dances with sword and battle axe, reminiscent of scenes depicted on Đông Sơn drums.
+However, despite having defeated Southern Han, Quyền also imposed a Chinese style administration that followed Chinese etiquette down to the color of dress that was worn.

-Quyền also imposed a new administrative hierarchy.
-He assigned a hundred mandarins, decided on the designs and colors of royal robes and hats for everyone, and appointed mandarins to different levels and functions.
-But his new realm quickly succumbed to prolonged civil conflict, beginning with internecine struggles between members of the Dương and Ngô families, who continued to alternate in power until the mid-960s.
+His new realm quickly succumbed to prolonged civil conflict, beginning with internecine struggles between members of the Dương and Ngô families, who continued to alternate in power until the mid-960s.
 Ngô Quyền's immediate heirs proved unable to maintain a unified state.
 After his death in 944, Dương Tam Kha usurped the throne for a brief time, until Ngô Quyền's two sons, Ngô Xương Văn and Ngô Xương Ngập, finally established a joint rule, which lasted until the collapse of the royal family in 966.